UK Growing Seasons: Your Complete Vegetable Planting Guide

 UK Vegetable Planting Guide by Month

-Use this guide alongside the planting calendar above to know exactly what to sow, plant out, and harvest each month in the UK.
+The UK vegetable calendar runs from January's planning lull to December's harvest of stored crops.
+Use this guide alongside the planting calendar above to know exactly what to sow, plant out, and harvest each month — it is the same data the gantt above uses, laid out for skim-reading.

 | Month | Sow Indoors | Sow Outdoors | Plant Out | Harvest |